Jacob Baradaeus: Biography

 Jacob, with several other bishops, abruptly left Syria with the intention of travelling to Alexandria.
 Whilst en route, Jacob and his group stopped at the Monastery of St. Romanus in Maiuma where they became ill and Jacob died on 30 July 578.
 According to Cyriacus, Bishop of Mardin, Jacob's remains were kept at the Monastery of St. Romanus until moved to the Monastery of Fsilta in 622.
+Some historians note the name of the monastery as the Monastery of Cassian.